Instagram Tips & Strategies

 • Low Power or Battery Saver modes are preventing Instagram from checking for new activity in the background.

-• The app's cache is cluttered or corrupted, causing temporary glitches (this is common on Android phones).
+• The app's cache is cluttered or corrupted, causing temporary glitches (common on Android phones).

 By working through these potential issues one by one, you can almost always identify and resolve the problem.
 Let’s start with the easiest and most likely suspect: the settings inside the Instagram app itself.